 The second release was her own EP Cohesion.
-“The next release will be from a New York minimalist producer called Kamren Sadeghi who is actually part of an art installation group called Sound Walk Collective and he has just created these beautiful tracks that I heard and got [signed].
+“The next release will be from a New York minimalist producer called Kamren Sadeghi who is actually part of an art installation sound walk and he has just created these beautiful tracks that I heard and got.
 I’ve got a really cool remix on board for that as well.”

 The artwork for Sensoramic has been created by Sarah Sense.
 “She’s Native American but she’s based in Bristol,” Jones explains.
 “I’ve always had an affinity towards Native American art and craft and jewellery and so when I cam across her it couldn’t have been more perfect.
 She’s quite an open-minded artist who likes to have her teeth in many different things.
 She’d already licensed her work to book covers so she actually liked the idea of being on the front of a series of vinyls.”

 As for the future of club culture, with so many other distractions around today, Jones feels: “Virtual reality is looking like it’s going to revolutionise live entertainment.
 Much like it’s going to change how we experience live sporting events it’s going to change how we experience dance music too.

 “The audience for live mixes is already great so imagine what they will be like when in the very near future promoters start broadcasting their events with VR technology.
 So that even if you’re not able to attend one of your favourite DJs playing a club say in far away places such as Brazil or Australia, you’ll still be able to experience it from the comfort of your own home.